Skip to content

 Key Takeaways

 • Trying to forecast the economy with flip-flopping tariffs and trade policy is like building a house on shifting sands—it’s hard to feel confident without a solid foundation.
-With more trade talks and 90-day deadlines ahead, we expect significant uncertainty to persist.
-Attention has turned to the tax and reconciliation bill moving through the US Congress, particularly after Moody’s downgraded its credit rating of US Treasury debt.
+We expect significant uncertainty to persist.
+Attention has turned to the tax and reconciliation bill moving through the US Congress.

-• Even with deals and tariff pauses, the world faces a major step up in tariff rates.
-It may take time for the impact to show up in economic data.
-First-quarter reported earnings have been strong, but trade disruption is weighing on the outlook for credit.
+• It may take time for the impact of tariffs to show up in economic data.
+First-quarter reported earnings were generally strong, but trade disruption is weighing on the outlook for credit.
 Profits and consumption are key indicators to watch, in our view.

 • We believe the US economy can avoid a downturn in the near term, but we expect slower growth and higher inflation.
-Elevated volatility is likely to continue.
+We expect elevated volatility to continue.

 CreditCycle-for web_5.22